Casburggraaf/Groei.Amsterdam/README.md

 </details>

 ### The improvements I made for this app:
-* Fetch Api and store the data serverside, in comparison to fetching the api client-side on every reload
+* Fetch Api and store the data server-side, in comparison to fetching the api client-side on every reload
-* Parse data serverside
+* Parse data server-side
-* CDN, [cloudflare](http://cloudflare.com).
+* CDN, [CloudFlare](http://cloudflare.com).
 With gives these improvements
   * Minification of the HTML, JS and CSS
   * Http2
   * Caching
   * Always online
   * G-zip
-* Serverside Templating
+* server-side Templating
 * Browserify to bundle all JavaScript files
 * Improvement on how to handle render map changes

-To improve the rendertime of the map after a change I made a script to handle changes of only one year, this is used when the play button is pressed or when the user navigates by arrow keys.
-Normally on every change, every layer that contains a year is given a opacity 0.
+To improve the render time of the map after a change I made a script to handle changes of only one year, this is used when the play button is pressed or when the user navigates by arrow keys.
+Normally on every change, every layer that contains a year is given an opacity 0.
 Than a script will filter all "old" streets and gives it a blue color.
 Then it will find the new layer and gives it the color red.
 The new script will first detect that the change is only one year after that it will only change the previous layer to blue and change the next layer to the color red.
 ```javascript
 render() {
   const _this = this;